Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Evaluating VIMs for predictors of suicide risk

+This sampling scheme anchors timepoints for variable importance estimation and inference relative to the first visit with a provider rather than calendar time, and places all study participants on the same time scale.
+While simplifying the visit process avoids issues of bias related to informative visit timing \citep[see, e.g.,][]{coulumbeATSvisittime}, it limits the scientific conclusions that we can draw from the results.
+In particular, ignoring the visit process may lead to the true (and estimated) VIMs being impacted by predictors of the visit timing process.
+However, the resulting VIMs are still of interest both in clinical care and clinical informatics: they describe the importance of the measured variables at subsequent visits after a patient's first visit to a provider for a given condition, and can therefore inform the types of questions a clinician may ask in subsequent health care visits or the data that are important to collect in the electronic medical record.

 This longitudinal sampling scheme resulted in 343,950 visits made by 184,782 people without a diagnosis of schizophrenia or bipolar disorder to mental health specialty clinics (43\% of visits) and general medical providers (57\% of visits).
-A total of 99,991 people had exactly one visit during the 18-month time period; 44,046 had two; 20,779 had three; 10,393 had four; 5,480 had five; and 4,093 had exactly six visits.
+A total of 99,991 people (54.1\%) had exactly one visit during the 18-month time period; 44,046 (23.8\%) had two; 20,779 (11.2\%) had three; 10,393 (5.6\%) had four; 5,480 (2.9\%) had five; and 4,093 (2.2\%) had exactly six visits.
+Importantly, we use all available information at each time point to estimate VIMs; thus, all 184,782 people contribute to the analysis, regardless of their visit pattern.
+Confidence intervals, however, are based on those people with full information across the study; this is a conservative approach to inference in this case.
 The rate of suicide attempt was nearly constant over time, at approximately 0.5\%.
 The distribution of PHQi9 scores, PHQ-8 total score, age, and sex were also constant over time.
-Further details regarding the sampling process and the study population are in the Supporting Information.
+Further details regarding the sampling process and the study population are in the Supplementary Material (Table~\ref{tab:table_1}).
+For this analysis, we considered the VIM of PHQi9 measured at each visit, since this information is readily available for use by the healthcare provider; however, one could also use the framework presented above to perform an analysis using historical capture of the PHQi9 (and other variables) \citep{wolock2024importance}.